LeonCLi/dankolbman/content/posts/faceavg/clevertind.md

 to result in a blurry, out of focus, image.
 Cleary we need some better cooperation.
 The classifier does report the location of each object it detects.
 Let's try scaling each photo to frame only the reported face and average those.
-This is pretty easy to do with OpenCV using a perspective transform.
+This is pretty easy to do with OpenCV using a perspective transform[^transform].
 Here's how I do that:

     :::Python
     face = np.float32([[x,y],[x+w,y],